I’ve always been someone who likes to solve problems at the root. I’m also an…

 Much to the chagrin of myself and the professionals I coach, I have found that is typically NOT how most career transformations work.

-Even though career transition for some make appear to look like a well-planned, linear process, in reality, a process of transformation is a set of experiments with assumptions made, hypotheses drafted and tested, and knowing you will most probably encounter failure and make progress through trial and error over time.
+Even though career transition for some may appear to look like a well-planned, linear process, in reality, a process of transformation is a set of experiments with assumptions made, hypotheses drafted and tested, and knowing you will most probably encounter failure and make progress through trial and error over time.

 I once heard Danae Ringelmann, co-founder of IndieGoGo, speak on a panel on entrepreneurship and something she said has stuck with me through the years,